luissancho/mtpy/README.md

 docker run -d -p 8042:8042 --env-file=.env mtpy
 ```

-This will run the MTPy Docker image in a detached mode, exposing the API on port 8042.
+This will run the MTpy Docker image in a detached mode, exposing the API on port 8042.

 ### Configuration

-The `.env` file contains the environment variables needed to run the MTPy project, such as the database connection strings, the RabbitMQ broker URL, etc. The following environment variables must be set in order to run the framework:
+The `.env` file contains the environment variables needed to run the MTpy project, such as the database connection strings, the RabbitMQ broker URL, etc. The following environment variables must be set in order to run the framework:

 - `APP_ENV`: Environment name, default is `loc`.
 - `APP_VERBOSE`: Verbose level, default is 1.